mit-pdos/sigmaos/cpython3.11/Doc/library/logging.rst

       text level, and would return the corresponding numeric value of the level.
       This undocumented behaviour was considered a mistake, and was removed in Python 3.4, but reinstated in 3.4.2 due to retain backward compatibility.

-.. function:: getHandlerByName(name)

-   Returns a handler with the specified *name*, or ``None`` if there is no handler with that name.

-   .. versionadded:: 3.12

-.. function:: getHandlerNames()

-   Returns an immutable set of all known handler names.

-   .. versionadded:: 3.12

 .. function:: makeLogRecord(attrdict)